Nicole Berner: Federal judicial service

 On November 15, 2023, President Joe Biden announced his intent to nominate Berner to serve as a United States circuit judge for the United States Court of Appeals for the Fourth Circuit.
 On November 27, 2023, her nomination was sent to the Senate.
 President Biden nominated Berner to the seat vacated by Judge Diana Gribbon Motz, who assumed senior status on September 30, 2022.

 On December 13, 2023, a hearing on her nomination was held before the Senate Judiciary Committee.
 During her confirmation hearing, she answered questions, including about her work as general counsel for the SEIU.
 On January 3, 2024, her nomination was returned to the president under Rule XXXI, Paragraph 6 of the United States Senate and she was renominated on January 8, 2024.
 On January 18, 2024, her nomination was reported out of committee by an 11–10 party-line vote.
-On March 14, 2024, the Senate invoked cloture on her nomination by a 48–40 vote, with Senator Joe Manchin voting against the motion.
-On March 19, 2024, her nomination was confirmed by a 50–47 vote, with Senator Manchin voting against confirmation.
+On March 14, 2024, the Senate invoked cloture on her nomination by a 48–40 vote.
+On March 19, 2024, her nomination was confirmed by a 50–47 vote.
 She received her judicial commission the same day.
 Berner is the first openly LGBTQ judge to serve on that court.